krishansubudhi/prepareai/training/labeled_data/15/code.md

 # Responding to the user with the suggested resources
-self.tools['Responder'].respond(
-    f"'Introduction to Machine Learning' is not part of the learning plan.
-Do you want me to add it to the plan?\
+self.tools['Responder'].respond(f"'Introduction to Machine Learning' is not part of the learning plan.
+Do you want me to add it to the plan?\n{resources}"
-\
-{resources}"
 )

 # Updating memory with the current topic